rweigel/stats/index.md

 There is not a single textbook that covers all of the material in this course.
 I will provide hand--outs or links to references for each topic covered.

 Two general references on statistics that I highly recommend are
-1. Principles of Statistics, M.G.
-Bulmer -- A short Dover book that covers fundamental statistical topics.
-[Available used on Amazon](https://www.amazon.com/Principles-Statistics-Dover-Books-Mathematics/dp/0486637603) for ~$5.00.
+1. [Principles of Statistics, M.G.
+Bulmer](https://drive.google.com/file/d/1IuANm_ZxtuY75c9Caguv3cdG8JbmkADi/view?usp=sharing★★★★★remove★★★★★) -- A short Dover book that covers fundamental statistical topics; also available used [on Amazon](https://www.amazon.com/Principles-Statistics-Dover-Books-Mathematics/dp/0486637603) for ~$5.00.
-2. Probability and Statistics for Engineering and the Sciences (8th ed), J.L.
-Devore -- A commonly used textbook for upper-division engineering and science majors. | [Amazon](https://www.amazon.com/Probability-Statistics-Engineering-Sciences-Devore/dp/0538733527) |
+2. [Probability and Statistics for Engineering and the Sciences (8th ed), J.L.
+Devore](https://drive.google.com/file/d/1bN68ELL0DBrgVwbE0m74LPuTwoHqXw2M/view?usp=sharing★★★★★remove★★★★★) -- A commonly used textbook for upper-division engineering and science majors. | [Amazon](https://www.amazon.com/Probability-Statistics-Engineering-Sciences-Devore/dp/0538733527)

 Many additional references and resources are listed in the [References](#references) section of this syllabus.